cpalmer90/Mysite/README.md

 # Mysite

+---

-A site dedicated to my resume and about myself to demonstrate skills i have learnt so far
+I am creating this site to display my html,css and JavaScript knowledge i have gained so far in my journey.

+---

+## Contents

+1. About me/cover letter
+2. Resume
+3. Experience
+4. Hobbies
+5. contacts

+---